 Azure Government is available to US government entities to purchase physically and network isolated instances of Azure Government from a Licensed Azure Government Service Provider or Partner with no up-front financial commitment or fee.
 Or, you can sign up for a free Azure Government Trial.

 Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.

 At any scale, you can store data and provision throughput capacity.
-Each collection is billed hourly based on the amount of data stored (in GBs) and throughput reserved in units of 100 RUs/second, with a minimum of 400 RUs/second.
+Each container is billed hourly based on the amount of data stored (in GBs) and throughput reserved in units of 100 RUs/second, with a minimum of 400 RUs/second.
 Unlimited containers have a minimum of 100 RUs/second per partition.

-During public preview, there is no additional charge for using the Gremlin API.
+During public preview, there’s no additional charge for using the Gremlin API.

 |SSD Storage (per GB)||$- GB/month|

 |Reserved RUs/second (per 100 RUs, 400 RUs minimum)||$-|

 Add-on provisioning – Request units per minute (preview)